germanbraun/crowd-orm/README.md

 Use the `scripts/compilar-coffee.sh` script located under the root project directory.

+Use `scripts/compile-coffee.fish WHAT` to compile one part of the CoffeeScript code when developing.
+Example: `scripts/compile-coffee.fish tests` for compiling the tests suite.

 ## Installing Coffee script on Eclipse Mars.1 Release (4.5.1)

 * From Eclipse -> Help -> Install New Software... install